Jeff Ulbrich: Seattle Seahawks

 On January 29, 2010, Ulbrich was hired by the Seattle Seahawks as a special teams assistant.

 UCLA

 In 2012, Ulbrich became the UCLA Bruins linebackers and special teams coach.
 Ulbrich was elevated to Assistant Head Coach in the spring of 2012, in addition to his duties with the linebackers and special teams.
-In February of 2014, he was promoted to Defensive Coordinator.
+In February 2014, he was promoted to Defensive Coordinator.
 Two of his linebacker group, Anthony Barr and Jordan Zumwalt, were selected in the 2014 NFL Draft.
 Ulbrich's defensive unit was ranked third in the Pac-12 in total defense for 2014.
 It was led by the Butkus and Lott IMPACT Trophy winner linebacker Eric Kendricks.
 One of his players, Anthony Barr led the nation in sacks with 13.5.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 In 2015, Ulbrich was hired by the Atlanta Falcons as a linebackers coach.